nitrogen-lang/nitrogen/docs/language.md

 Nitrogen's formal grammar uses semicolons to denote the end of a statement or expression.
 However, Nitrogen code doesn't need to have explicit semicolons as the lexer will automatically insert a semicolon where it's needed.
-Namely, after an identifier, literal, nil, closing parenthesis, curly and square brackets, and after the keyword "return".
+Namely, after an identifier, literal, nil, a closing parenthesis, curly or square bracket, and after the keyword "return".
 This requires the programmer to keep in mind how they're formatting code.
 For example, the following if statement is invalid:

 ```